When you perform online index operations, the following guidelines apply:

 Resumable Index Rebuild Considerations

 See Alter Index.
-This feature is in public preview for SQL Server 2017.
+This feature is in public preview for SQL Server 2017 and Azure SQL Database.

 When you perform resumable online index rebuild the following guidelines apply:

 - Managing, planning and extending of index maintenance windows.
 You can pause and restart an index rebuild operation multiple times to fit your maintenance windows.

 - Recovering from index rebuild failures (such as database failovers or running out of disk space).

 When an index operation is paused, both the original index and the the newly created one require disk space and need to be updated during DML operations.